Name: Survey Junkie.

 The amount of points you get varies and the longer, more serious questionnaires will typically take you longer to complete, but in a balanced way, will reward you more.

-Why I had some negative bias reviewing this site…
+Why I had some negative bias prior to reviewing this site…

 The other, overwhelming amount of them are terrible.
 They have shady payment practices, they reward very little and get a lot of complaints.

-Here are some things I like about this program:
+Here are some things I like about Survey Junkie:

 Surveys are a key factor to helping many companies figure out their marketing strategies so a program like this one which helps provide those honest answers, better helps those companies be successful.